nando/MaxibonKataGo/README.md

 Your task as Go Developer is to resolve this problem or test an already implemented software, depending on the path you have choosen before to start.

 * If you want to practice TDD write a little piece of software to implement the already described scenario following the TDD cycle.
-* If you don not want to follow the TDD path create an empty project, add the [Gopter][gopter] gem as a dependency and start writing code.
+* If you don not want to follow the TDD path create an empty project, add the [rapid][rapid] gem as a dependency and start writing code.
 * If you prefer to just learn how to use [property based testing][property-based-testing] you can use this repository just checkout to the branch ``write-tests``.

 ## Extra tasks: